What is your morning routine?

 Since January 1, 2013.

 After college, I continued getting up early.
 I didn’t have homework, but my work days were full and the mornings were the only time I could exercise.
-When we lived in Davis, California (2002 to 2008) I belonged to a swim team, and I attended the 6:00am practice.
+When we lived in Davis, California (2002-2008) I belonged to a swim team, and I attended the 6:00am practice.
 There is nothing like jumping into a heated outdoor pool to get your body moving.

 Things changed when we moved to Sacramento, California.
 I didn’t have access to a pool, so I started running with my friend, Kai.
 We would meet at 5:30am two or three times a week and go for a run.
 With Kai’s encouragement, I completed a few half-marathons and even a full marathon!
 Sadly, I hurt my knee and had to find another activity to keep my body and mind happy; that’s when I discovered yoga and walking.
-I’ve been doing both since 2009.
+I no longer practice yoga regularly.
+I still walk frequently, though.

 What time do you go to sleep?